ArseniiShirokov/selfDrivingCar/README.md

-### This repository contains my solution of sdc cources.
+### This repository contains my solutions of sdc cources.

 Original without solution you can find in https://github.com/yandexdataschool/sdc_course.